 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
 Each thread must be 200 words, demonstrate course-related knowledge, and integrate at least 1 biblical principle.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 50 words.

 The student will recognize ventilator asynchrony occurring, diagnose the type of asynchrony, and make appropriate recommendations for correcting it.